Reviews You Can Rely On

 Credit: Matt Bento

 Modular add-ons are quite common to make a tent adaptable for different seasons.
-Many shelters allow you to add in bug netting, floors, or other components.
+Many shelters allow you to add bug netting, floors, or other components.
 Keep in mind that when shopping, you need to consider the weight of any of these extras you might require and add it to your packed trail weight.
-You can also take these parts off to strip weight away.
+You can also take these parts off to strip the weight away.

 Credit: Justin Simoni